 D–phenylalanine is sometimes prescribed to treat chronic pain, but there aren’t any studies that prove it works.

-Vegetarian Food Sources
+Vegetarian and Vegan Food Sources

 Symptoms of Deficiency